andrewpfunk/serverless-tutorial/README.md

 ## Prologue

-Create a static web page and host it on GitHub.com
+To get started, let's create a static web page and host it on GitHub.com

 Reference: https://pages.github.com/